csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 ### TOP500

 What is a benchmark?
 An application that is used to measure the performance and functionality of a (super)computer.
+With benchmarks one can then compare the performance of different computers.

 The Linpack benchmark (HPL) measures a system's floating point computing power.
-It measures how fast a computer does matrix operations to solve an equation.
-Supercomputers have a theoretical peak performance based on their hardware, but since this is a theoretical limit for a perfect system and benchmark, the actual performance measured by HPL is lower.
+It measures how fast a computer does matrix operations to solve a systems of linear equations.
+Supercomputers have a theoretical peak performance based on their hardware, but since this is a theoretical limit for a perfect system utilization, the actual performance measured by HPL is lower.

-TOP500 is a ranking list for supercomputers that collects HPC results submitted by organizations that own a supercomputer.
-The list is released twice a year and it shows the 500 most powerful supercomputers in the world ranked according to their computational power.
+TOP500 is a ranking list for supercomputers that collects HPL results submitted by organizations that operate a supercomputer.
+The list is released twice a year and it shows the 500 most powerful supercomputers in the world ranked according to their computational power measured by the HPL benchmark.

 In the first ever TOP500 list, June 1993, the best supercomputer was from USA and had a performance of 59.7 GFLOPs.
 For comparison, in June 2020, the